 Born in 1904 in Chikmagalur, Karnataka, Kuvempu’s birth name is Kuppali Venkatappa Puttappa.
 He is regarded as one of the greatest Kannada literary masters of the twentieth century.
-He was a champion for social equality and extensively voiced against caste discrimination, gender inequality, and superstitions, which he believed were taking the society down a wrong path.
+He was a champion of social equality and extensively voiced against caste discrimination, gender inequality, and superstitions, which he believed were taking society down the wrong path.

 The Early Days

-Kuvempu majored in Kannada from the Maharaja College of Mysore in 1929 and later joined as an academic lecturer at the same institution.
-Searching for a change, he next took up the post of assistant professor at Central College, Bangalore.
-However, he returned to Maharaja College after a few years and became its principal.
-Later in his career, he also achieved a rare feat of becoming the first graduate from Mysore University to become its Vice Chancellor.
-He married in 1936, at the age of 32, and fathered four children.
+Kuvempu majored in Kannada at the Maharaja College of Mysore in 1929 and later joined as an academic lecturer at the same institution.
+Searching for a change, he took up the post of assistant professor at Central College, Bangalore.
+However, after a few years, he returned to Maharaja College and became its principal.
+Later in his career, he also achieved the rare feat of becoming the first graduate from Mysore University to become its Vice-Chancellor.
+He married in 1936, at the age of 32, and had four children.

 Kuvempu’s Fame and Recognition